marcomorucci/alliance-game/README.md

 4. The **Game** class also offers a *simulate* function that returns a simulated game state, useful for expanding the game tree/evaluating moves.
 5. The move list returned by *game.get_legal_moves*(player)* is made up of lists of moves for each unit, these must be combined into a list of possible combination by the player.
 6. In general, the **Game** object holds references to all other objects in the program, making it (supposedly) easy to evaluate whichever features in present or simulated states.

+##Human Interaction

+###TL,DR: it's broken and unfinished for now.

+To launch it do:

+	python test.py human

+###TODO:

+1. Fix board drawing so that it happens after each individual move.
+Now it only happens after **all** players have moved, which is fine for computer players but not for human ones.
+- The best way of doing this is to create a HumanGame class that inherits from Game and changes some key things to better suit human players.
+2. There is a timing issue with the play fcn for Human Players, It's fixed for the most part, but I can't get get the move summary menu to redraw after each selection.
+The problem has to do with tkinter's mainloop and waiting for player input in the game before returning the selected move.
+For now I do this with tkinter's wait_variable() fcn, which seems to work.
+3. Generally make sure that the game behaves as it should given our definitions and the rules.
+I'm not 100% sure that it does.
+5. Implement move data collection for human players.
+4. There's probably more but this is all I could come up with for now.

+The Human Interaction module is structured around 2 classes: HumanPlayer and HumanInteractionUnit.
+It's fair to say that the heavy lifting is done by the second one.
+Most of the work is GUI, so there are a lot of tkinter calls in both classes.
+They communicate with the graphics module in a very clumsy way, which should be refactored to ensure proper encapsulation.